MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 When there’s a change to the domain credential of the ANC, the new credential is re-encrypted and updated to the Windows 365 database.

+> [!NOTE]
-Note: If the domain credential is changed in your on-premises Active Directory environment, but you don’t manually update the ANC, Windows 365 will still use the old credential for ANC [health checks](health-checks.md).
+> If the domain credential is changed in your on-premises Active Directory environment, but you don’t manually update the ANC, Windows 365 will still use the old credential for ANC [health checks](health-checks.md).
 Therefore, these health checks will fail because the credentials on record are outdated.
 To make sure this failure doesn’t happen, Edit the Azure network connection](edit-azure-network-connection.md) with the new credentials as soon as possible.

 ## Removing credential information